 Rachael and John Medeski (Medeski Martin & Wood) covered director Robert Altman song ‘Let’s Begin Again’ featured in the opening scene and end credits of the documentary, Altman (2014).
 Medeski said, “Rachael blew my mind with her performance.
 She’s a natural jazz singer.”

 Fans span the spectrum from 14-year-old girls to 65-year-old men, from spiritual healers, helicopter pilots, and military women, to hostage negotiators, heads of television networks, and single mothers.
 Rachael continually hears from fans that her music helped them through something in their life.
 Famed Korean photographer Jungman Kim calls Rachael ‘his muse’ and writer/journalist/ broadcaster Katherine Lanpher cites Rachael as the only twice invited guest of the Barnes & Nobel series, “Upstairs at the Square” (with novelist Alaa-Al-Aswany, “The Yacoubian Building” and Bill Clegg, “Portrait of an Addict as a Young Man” and “90 Days”).

-On the business front, Rachael was a guest speaker at 2013 Chicago Ideas Week, and profiled in two separate Topspin Berklee School of Music marketing classes with her Pledge Music DIY campaigns being used as part of the course curriculum.
+On the business front, Rachael was a guest speaker at 2013 Chicago Ideas Week, and profiled in two separate Berklee College of Music online extension music business classes with her Pledge Music DIY campaigns being used as part of the course curriculum.

 Rachael breaks the mold of the singer/songwriter stereotype, and the DIY indie-artist model as, for the past four years she has be working without management representation.

 CD releases to date include Heavyweight EP (2012), Noisetrade Mixtape (2012), Chesapeake (2011), Elephants (2008), Loose Ends EP (2007), Live at the Loft (2005), Happenstance (2004),and Rachael Yamagata: EP (2001).